aws-amplify/docs/js/authentication.md

 #### Setup MFA Type

-There are multiple MFA types supported by Amazon Cognito.
+Multiple MFA types supported by Amazon Cognito.
 You can set the preferred method in your code:

 ```javascript
 import { Auth } from 'aws-amplify';